Deathspike/mangarack.cs/README.md

 #### --chapter (-c)

 The chapter filter.
 This filter influences which chapters are subject to synchronization.
-A positive number indicates that all chapters above the provided number are to be synchronized, while a negative number indicates that all chapters below the provided number are to be synchronized.
+A positive number indicates that all chapters above the provided number are to be synchronized, while a negative number indicates that all chapters below the provided absolute number are to be synchronized.

 #### --volume (-v)

 The volume filter.
 This filter influences which volumes are subject to synchronization.
-A positive number indicates that all volumes above the provided number are to be synchronized, while a negative number indicates that all volumes below the provided number are to be synchronized.
+A positive number indicates that all volumes above the provided number are to be synchronized, while a negative number indicates that all volumes below the provided absolute number are to be synchronized.